Kidnapping of Wang Xing

 On January 3, 2025, Chinese actor Wang Xing (王星 (Wáng Xīng)) was kidnapped by a Myanmar-based fraud group and forced to work in a scam center.
-Xing travelled to Bangkok from Shanghai after being offered a fake acting role, and was transported to Myawaddy.
+Wang travelled to Bangkok from Shanghai after being offered a fake acting role, and was transported to Myawaddy.

-Following legal action and a viral social media campaign by Xing's girlfriend Jiajia (嘉嘉 (Jiǎjiǎ)), Chinese and Thai authorities co-launched an investigation into his search and rescue.
-Xing was ultimately found four days later.
+Following legal action and a viral social media campaign by Wang's girlfriend Jiajia (嘉嘉 (Jiǎjiǎ)), Chinese and Thai authorities co-launched an investigation into his search and rescue.
+Wang was ultimately found four days later.